freenas/freenas-docs/userguide/storage.rst

 The :guilabel:`Manual Setup` button shown in :numref:`Figure %s <create_zfs_pool_volman_fig>`
-can be used to create a non-optimal ZFS volume.
-While this is **not** recommended, it can, for example, be used to create a volume containing disks of different sizes.
+can be used to create a ZFS volume manually.
+While this is **not** recommended, it can, for example, be used to create a non-optimal volume containing disks of different sizes.

-.. note:: When using disks of differing sizes, the volume is limited by the size of the smallest disk.
-For this reason, it is recommended to instead use :guilabel:`Volume Manager` with same-size disks.
+.. note:: The usable space of each disk in a volume is limited to the size of the smallest disk in the volume.
+Because of this, creating volumes with disks of the same size through the :guilabel:`Volume Manager` is recommended.

 :numref:`Figure %s <zfs_create_nonopt_vol_fig>`
-shows the :guilabel:`Manual Setup` screen and :numref:`Table %s <zfs_manual_opts_tab>`
+shows the :guilabel:`Manual Setup` screen.
+:numref:`Table %s <zfs_manual_opts_tab>`
-summarizes the available options.
+shows the available options.

 .. _zfs_create_nonopt_vol_fig:

 .. figure:: images/manual.png

-   Creating a Non-Optimal ZFS Volume
+   Manually Creating a ZFS Volume

+.. note:: Because of the disadvantages of creating volumes with disks of different sizes, the displayed list of disks is sorted by size.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}